usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 ***Isolated or Temporary Interruptions***

-As the Department noted in the NPRM, 236 the current title II regulation does not prohibit isolated or temporary interruptions in service or access to facilities due to maintenance or repairs.
-237 In response to the Department’s question about whether it should add a similar provision in subpart H of this part, commenters generally supported including an analogous provision in subpart H. They noted that some technical difficulties are inevitable, especially when updating web content or mobile apps.
+As the Department noted in the NPRM, {% fn 236 %} the current title II regulation does not prohibit isolated or temporary interruptions in service or access to facilities due to maintenance or repairs. {% fn 237 %} In response to the Department’s question about whether it should add a similar provision in subpart H of this part, commenters generally supported including an analogous provision in subpart H. They noted that some technical difficulties are inevitable, especially when updating web content or mobile apps.
 Some commenters